Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

         - *Feedback, Term Project** - spend 10 min to give feedback on a peer's term project mockup designed in a previous class
         - *LAYOUT AND GRID SYSTEM ACTIVITY* - Complete an in-class activity focused on effective grid design.
         - *Feedback, Class Activity* - spend 10 min to give and get feedback on activity
-   - **After Class** - sign up for one of these networking events.
-Apply grid system to your project.
+   - **After Class** - 1) Apply grid system to your project.
 Projects will be reviewed in a future class.

 ## 9. Sprint Retrospective
    - **In Class Activities**